MicrosoftDocs/cpp-docs/docs/mfc/reference/cdc-class.md

 ### Remarks

 The `DeleteDC` member function deletes the Windows device contexts that are associated with `m_hDC` in the current `CDC` object.
-If this `CDC` object is the last active device context for a given device, the device isn'tified and all storage and system resources used by the device are released.
+If this `CDC` object is the last active device context for a given device, all storage and system resources used by the device are released.

-An application should not call `DeleteDC` if objects have been selected into the device context.
-Objects must first be selected out of the device context before it is deleted.
+An application shouldn't call `DeleteDC` if objects have been selected into the device context.
+Objects must first be selected out of the device context before it's deleted.

 An application must not delete a device context whose handle was obtained by calling [`CWnd::GetDC`](../../mfc/reference/cwnd-class.md#getdc).
 Instead, it must call [`CWnd::ReleaseDC`](../../mfc/reference/cwnd-class.md#releasedc) to free the device context.
 The [`CClientDC`](../../mfc/reference/cclientdc-class.md) and [`CWindowDC`](../../mfc/reference/cwindowdc-class.md) classes are provided to wrap this functionality.